singlestore-labs/singlestoredb-extension-json-flatten/README.md

 ## Deployment to SingleStore

 To install these functions using the MySQL CLI, you can use the following command.
-Replace '$DBUSER`, `$DBHOST`, `$DBPORT`, and `$DBNAME` with, respectively, your database username, hostname, port, and the name of the database where you want to deploy the functions.
+Replace `$DBUSER`, `$DBHOST`, `$DBPORT`, and `$DBNAME` with, respectively, your database username, hostname, port, and the name of the database where you want to deploy the functions.
 ```bash
 mysql -u $DBUSER -h $DBHOST -P $DBPORT -D $DBNAME -p < load_standalone.sql
 ```